Pedrick's, Arizona

-Pedrick's was a steamboat landing, owned by John Pedrick, supplying wood to the steamboats on the lower Colorado River in Sonora, Mexico, from the mid 1850s to the late 1870s.
+Pedrick's was a steamboat landing owned by John Pedrick that supplied wood to steamboats on the lower Colorado River in Sonora, Mexico, from the mid 1850s to the late 1870s.
 After the 1854 Gadsden Purchase, Pedrick's was within New Mexico Territory and Arizona Territory after 1863.
 Pedrick's landing was located 24 miles above Ogden's Landing and 31 miles below Fort Yuma.
 Pedrick's lay along the east bank of the river just above what is now the Sonora – Arizona border in modern Yuma County, Arizona.